Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Introduction

+In their thermodynamic argument, the force contribution associated with the electromagnetic energy of the circulating supercurrents is canceled by the Lorentz force generated by temperature-gradient-induced magnetization currents.
+They therefore argued that the circulating supercurrents do not carry entropy or heat, and that the transport entropy should be attributed to the ordinary thermodynamic entropy localized in the vortex core.

+Studies of related systems continue to the present day in the context of thermoelectric effects in vortex liquids~\cite{Behnia_2023}.

-In recent years, several studies suggested that the vortices would move to or be located in the higher temperature region, on the basis of theoretical ~\cite{Sergeev2010}, experimental ~\cite{Veshchunov2016}, and numerical results~\cite{Duarte2019,DETOLEDO2021}.
-In 2010, Sergeev \textit{et al.} derived the effective thermal force~\cite{Sergeev2010}.
-They highlighted the significance of the magnetization current induced by the temperature gradient, a factor that the authors of ~\cite{Sergeev2010} claimed to contribute.
-The `Lorentz force', which arises from this current, is directed from the colder to the hotter region.
-Following the study, Veshchunov \textit{et al.} conducted experiments to thermally control quantum vortices ~\cite{Veshchunov2016}.
-This experiment revealed that the local temperature gradient generated by the laser drives the vortices and attracts them toward the laser spot (i.e., the local high-temperature region), thereby facilitating their easy positioning.
-This result implies that driving vortices by temperature gradients can be achieved with high speed and precision~\cite{Veshchunov2016}.
-The authors of \cite{Veshchunov2016} derived the thermal force on the isolated vortex in the presence of the thermal gradient on the basis of the energetics in the London equation.
-Duarte \textit{et al.} ~\cite{Duarte2019} and de Toledo \textit{et al.} ~\cite{DETOLEDO2021} numerically solved the time-dependent Ginzburg- Landau (TDGL) equation~\cite{Schmid66,gorkoveliashberg} under a uniform temperature gradient and reported that the vortices begin to form in the hotter region.
+Several studies have suggested that vortices can move toward, or become localized in, the higher-temperature region~\cite{Veshchunov2016,Duarte2019,DETOLEDO2021,niedzielski2026thermal}.

+Veshchunov \textit{et al.} conducted experiments to thermally control quantum vortices ~\cite{Veshchunov2016}.
+Their experiment revealed that the local temperature gradient generated by the laser drives the vortices and attracts them toward the laser spot (i.e., the local high-temperature region), thereby facilitating their easy positioning.
+Their result suggests that driving vortices by temperature gradients can be achieved with high speed and precision~\cite{Veshchunov2016}.
+The authors of Ref.~\cite{Veshchunov2016} derived the thermal force on the isolated vortex in the presence of the thermal gradient on the basis of the energetics in the London equation.
+Duarte \textit{et al.}~\cite{Duarte2019} and de Toledo \textit{et al.}~\cite{DETOLEDO2021} numerically solved the time-dependent Ginzburg- Landau (TDGL) equation~\cite{Schmid66,gorkoveliashberg} under a uniform temperature gradient and reported that the vortices begin to form in the hotter region.
-These situations imply that the following two issues are important. \begin{enumerate} \item Previous studies have not reached a consensus on the direction of motion of superconducting vortices under a temperature gradient. \item Thermal force should be derived on a firmer basis than in previous studies. \end{enumerate}